d / Mar

 When traveling with your kites, don’t forget about travel insurance that covers you while you kite and while you travel to the spot!

-Receive kitesurfing news – from best spots to kite, events and all the other secrets … from all around the planet.
+Receive kitesurfing news – from best spots to kite, wind season, events and all the other secrets … from all around the planet.